During September of 2005 I

 something that would give me a reliable record of our night time visitors.

-expensive than the higher end cameras but it suited my purposes.
+package.
+It's less expensive than the higher end cameras but it

 After some false starts I